-With a lack of affordable housing in Pierce County, it comes as no surprise that we as a community are facing a homelessness crisis.
+With a lack of affordable housing in Tacoma, it comes as no surprise that we as a community are facing a homelessness crisis.
 In a part of the country that is so innovative and dedicated to serving our community, it is unacceptable that so many of our community members are experiencing homelessness.
 In addition to the crucial work to ensure affordable housing (as mentioned above), Sarah is dedicated to investing in other creative housing solutions for these community members including transitional housing, co-housing where people have shared living areas and private areas, and rezoning single-family zoned areas to create more housing for all members of our community.
 These solutions are affordable, pragmatic, and essential for ensuring the safety and health of our communities.

 Connecting our community members with the resources they need is a crucial step in helping our neighbors who are experiencing homelessness get back on their feet.
 In the homeless community, there are always underlying reasons people are unable to successfully navigate many societal norms like housing themselves, having a job, and taking care of their essential needs.
 Helping people address mental health challenges also helps the community at large by making neighborhoods more livable and reducing the unhealthy byproducts of homelessness.

 Without meaningful and significant effort to develop affordable housing opportunities, in the next few years we will see more grandparents and disabled veterans become homeless.
 Families who work for low wages will no longer be able to achieve housing security.
 How we address the homeless crisis today will determine whether we help our struggling neighbors secure stable housing or allow members of our community to become chronically homeless.
-With her experience as a land use planner, Sarah is committed to leading the fight against homelessness in Pierce County by working with our partners in the state, county, and non-profit community to tackle the crisis at all angles.
+With her experience as a land use planner, Sarah is committed to leading the fight against homelessness in Tacoma by working with our partners in the state, county, and non-profit community to tackle the crisis at all angles.
 No longer will we allow the homelessness crisis to be put on the back burner.

 Create more family-wage jobs

-While students are learning from home and parents return to work, many families are left without the necessary childcare.
+While students are learning from home and parents return to work, many families are left without necessary childcare.
 Sarah will support working families by creating more affordable childcare options while parents go back to work.